Kinrany/vue-p5/README.md

 ## Versioning

 This project adheres to [semver](https://semver.org/).
-Minor changes are breaking.
+Major changes are breaking.

 Use `vue-p5@next` to get a version with future updates.